Living Wages | Anker Methodology

 "Lastly for practical reasons, cost of other essential needs is estimated using an extrapolation method based on secondary household expenditure data.
 This is then “post checked” to make sure that sufficient funds are included for health care, education, and transportation.
 This guards against the extrapolation method replicating poor living conditions as it is based on currently observed expenditure according to available household expenditure data."

 Essential needs is also described as Non-Food and Non-Housing (NFNH).
 A better list of these include “clothing and footwear; furniture and household equipment; health care; education; recreation and culture; telephones; personal care”.
-Again, refer to the reports to understand exactly how this is broken up but trust us, it looks good to me.
+Again, refer to the reports to better understand exactly how this is broken up but it looks good to me.
 The Tiruppur study added a 5% margin for unforeseen emergencies.